-The Tuck testing crew evaluated the Saatva HD for pressure relief, edge support, and other important performance factors.
+Our testing crew evaluated the Saatva HD for pressure relief, edge support, and other important performance factors.
 To see their findings, check out the video below.

-Tuck’s testing team conducted an extensive evaluation of the Saatva HD.
+Our testing team conducted an extensive evaluation of the Saatva HD.
 Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.